CoolPluginsTeam/plugins-readme/translation-plugins/auto-translate-addon-for-translatepress.md

-# Automatic Translate Addon for TranslatePress
+# Auto Translate Addon for TranslatePress

 \=== AI Translation for TranslatePress ===